-Luke 2 is an amazing chapter, detailing God’s coming to earth in human flesh, the birth of Jesus.
-We read of shepherds, we read of angels, we read of Jesus being called Jesus, we even flick back to Matthew 2 to see the wise men coming…then we’re done.
+Luke 2 is an amazing chapter detailing God’s coming to earth in human flesh: the birth of Jesus.
+Each year we read of shepherds, we read of angels, we read of Jesus being named Jesus, we even flick back to Matthew 2 to see the wise men coming…then we’re done.

-But, there is some fascinating stuff in the rest of Luke 2; Jesus is presented at the temple (not too dissimilar to the baby dedications we do), and we read a little about the childhood of our Lord.
+But, there is some fascinating stuff in the rest of Luke 2.
+Jesus is presented at the temple (not too dissimilar to the baby dedications we do at church), and we read a little about the childhood of our Lord.

 Particularly the first half, the child grew and became strong, filled with wisdom.
-How apt is that for us this time of year; we celebrate Jesus’ first coming then go back to our daily business…we tick over into a new year and slowly but surely return to what is ‘normal’ for us.
+How apt is that for us this time of year?
+We prepare to celebrate Jesus’ first coming then we quickly go back to our daily business…We tick over into a new year and return to what is ‘normal’ for us.

 Rather, how we ought to follow the example of Jesus – growing, becoming stronger, becoming filled with wisdom.

 If He can lay aside, temporarily, His heavenly glory and dwell among us to show us The Way surely we can rouse ourselves to grow in our faith this coming year.